What is a Mortgage Escrow Account?

 The reason your escrow money lives in a separate account is so a third party can pay property taxes and insurance premiums.
 More importantly, though, it helps borrowers by evenly spreading insurance and tax expenses over 12 payments instead of one lump sum.

 Let’s consider an example.
-Say your annual property taxes are two payments of $1,000 each, and your annual insurance is $600.
+Say your annual property taxes are two payments of $1,000 each, and your yearly insurance is $600.
 Direct payment once a year would require a $2,600 payment.
 With escrow, though, you can expect to make smaller, monthly payments of $217.

 According to the Consumer Financial Protection Bureau (CFPB), you can be required to pay a part of the estimated annual total in advance, but no more than a maximum of one-sixth of the total (this gives you a two-month “cushion”).
 On top of the cushion, every month, your servicer can require you to pay one-twelfth of the total annual escrow payments the servicer reasonably anticipates paying out of the escrow account.